KansasCityWomeninTechnology/LearningResources/glossary.md

 **Hexidecimal (Hex) Color** - A color specified by hex triplet (six-digit, three-byte hexadecimal number) to determine the Red, Green and Blue components of the color by bytes.
 One byte can specify the color in the range of 00 to FF 00 being least intensity and FF being greatest intensity of the color.
 White is #FFFFFF in Hex format.

 **Integraged Development Environment (IDE)** - A software application that provides a comprehensive setting for software development to programmers.
 Typically includes a code editor, build automation tools and a debugger.
 Most will have some form of intelligent code completion and some will contain a compiler, interpreter or both.
 For more information, look here:  http://mashable.com/2010/10/06/ide-guide/#kViayEg1.uq4

+**JavaScript Library** - Pre-written JavaScript code that can be utilized within your web application.
+Examples include jQuery, bxSlider and many more.

 **Joint Application Design (JAD)** - A method of developing requirements for software projects where all of the stakeholders collaborate in the development of project requirements, with the intention of improving the quality of requirements and efficency and quality of the eventual solution.